yasutakatou/metricli/README.md

 ### -log

-Make it log output.
-Specify the file name.
+Specify the log file name.

 ### -noDel

 This mode does not delete logs that are not in the check range.

-note) Since it only erases the log one period ago, it is better to combine it with other methods such as cron for accurate rotation.
+note) Since it only erases the log one generation ago, it is better to combine it with other methods such as cron for accurate rotation.

 ### -path